 We get asked “what is a Folk Practitioner or what is folk magic?” on many occasions. we also get asked What is the difference between what you do and what a witch does?
 Is it witchcraft?
 Are you religious?
 Do you worship a lord and lady or speak to the de’il?
 Do you follow the immanent and emanant mysteries of your gods?
 Do you worship nature?
 Do you bang your drums and dance around ?

 This is no fault of anyone.
 Folk practices have been adopted in a lot of modern magico-religious approaches.
-This or course has caused a lot of confusion when discussing what folk practitioners do and how it differs from Wicca, Traditional Witchcraft, shamanism, Druidry etc. In my mind, the difference is really rather big.
+This has caused a lot of confusion when discussing what folk practitioners do and how it differs from Wicca, Traditional Witchcraft, shamanism, Druidry etc. In my mind, the difference is really rather big.
 I’m writing this as a kind of FAQ to help explore some of the differences and why they are important and to maybe help those who don’t know.
 It’s by no means exhaustive and I invite comment on these ideas from others.

+First off, folk magic are practices of the people – the folk.
 Folk practices as you may imagine are very old.
 Very old and adaptable.
 Very much like people and their culture.
 Scottish folk practices have their roots far back in an older way of life.
 Scottish community and folk practices developed over time from the melting pot of Gaelic, Norse, Pictish, Angles, Norman and Saxon influences.
 All of these different influences had, and still do have, an impact on what folks did on a day to day basis.

 We are very lucky to find that a lot of this information has been preserved in literal format by folks such as Alexander Carmichael, Marion McNeil, Bates and Reginald Scott and others.
 There is a huge collection of information that discusses seasonal practices, songs, prayers, festivals, celebrations and day to day things people believed in and carried out.
 One beautiful example of folk practice are the songs (known as a rann’s) sung to plants before picking them, on awakening, reaping, seed sowing, sleeping etc.